 Segment 1: The Science of Prediabetes & How to Screen

 Segment 2: The Diabetes Prevention Program & How to Refer Using the Diabetes Prevention Connection

 Segment 3: Payment/Reimbursement for Diabetes Prevention Screening & Program Services

 Why the Diabetes Prevention Program (DPP)?
 The DPP is a rigorously researched and evidence-based program that guides participants with peer support to cut their risk of developing Diabetes by half.
 Patients who complete the program gain healthy eating and active living skills and lose an average of 5-7% of their body weight.
 Learn more about the DPP here: http://www.cdc.gov/diabetes/prevention/index.html

 This activity is designed for physicians, residents and medical students who are looking for education on pre diabetes and Type 2 diabetes.

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Minnesota Medical Association and the Twin Cities Medical Society.
-The Minnesota Medical Association (MMA) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Minnesota Medical Association and the Twin Cities Medical Society.
+The Minnesota Medical Association (MMA) is accredited by the ACCME to provide continuing medical education for physicians.